Agriculture Solicitors

 How is inheritance tax handled for farms and agricultural land?

 Farming families benefit from specific reliefs designed to help preserve agricultural assets for future generations.
-Agricultural Property Relief (APR) can reduce the taxable value of qualifying land and buildings by up to 100%, provided certain conditions are met.
+Agricultural Property Relief (APR) can reduce the taxable value of qualifying land and buildings, provided certain conditions are met.
 Business Property Relief (BPR) may also apply to parts of a diversified farm business.
 Succession planning, wills and trust structures can be used to ensure that reliefs are fully utilised and family assets are passed on efficiently.
 Specialist advice is key to protecting the long-term future of the farm.

 Our Agriculture Team are here to help